ZESTLIFE GAP COVER

-A problem medical aid members face is that surgeons, anaesthetists and other specialists often charge substantially more than medical aid rates.
+All medical aid members face the problem that surgeons, anaesthetists and other specialists frequently charge more than the amount covered by their medical aid.
 When this occurs, you as the medical aid member becomes liable to pay for the shortfall.

 The solution is for medical aid members to insure themselves against medical expense shortfalls through either of Zestlife’s top-of-the-range Gap Cover options.